Kubernetes etcd backup and recovery

 # Run command to save an etcd snapshot to a file on one of the nodes.
 The root password is required.

-# Copy the snapshot from the etcd node to your local filesystem
+# Copy the snapshot to your local filesystem as etcd-snapshot.db

 To start a new etcd cluster that restores from a snapshot file, the snapshot file must be on a read-write-many (RWX) persistent volume.
-This example uses the NFS deployment that is part of the Deephaven installation, though it can be any other RWX storage available to you.
+This example uses the NFS deployment that is part of the Deephaven installation.
+If you are using other RWX storage for your deployment, the process to place the file there would differ.

 On the NFS pod, there should be a folder named either /exports/exports/dhsystem, or just /exports/dhsystem, depending on the version you have installed.
-The correct folder has a db directory.
+The correct folder contains a db directory.

 # Confirm the directory that has the 'db' directory in it